spikegrobstein/flatironschool-deployment_lecture/lecture.md

 ### Configuring nginx

 nginx's configuration files are plain text and live at `/opt/nginx/conf`.
-We'll use `vim` to edit them.
+We'll use `nano` to edit them.
 To edit the primary nginx config file (`nginx.conf`) run the following command:

-    sudo vim /opt/nginx/conf/nginx.conf
+    sudo nano /opt/nginx/conf/nginx.conf

-This will open up the vim editor and you can start editing.
+This will open up the nano editor and you can start editing.

 The nginx config format is easy to read and is structured with blocks of configuration surrounded by braces ({}).
 Each line of configuration is terminated with